OWASP/owasp-mastg/style_guide.md

 ### American spelling and terminology

 Use American spelling and terminology.
 Change all British spelling and terminology to the American equivalents where applicable.
-This includes "toward" (US) vs. "towards" (UK), "among" (US) vs. "amongst" (UK), "color" (US) vs "colour" (UK), "flashlight" (US) vs "torch" (UK), etc.
+This includes "toward" (US) vs. "towards" (UK), "among" (US) vs. "amongst" (UK), "analyze" (US) vs. "analyse" (UK), "behavior" (US) vs "behaviour" (UK), etc.

 ### Plurals

 Adhere to standard grammar and punctuation rules when it comes to pluralization of typical words.

-The plural of calendar years does not take the apostrophe before the “s.”
-For example, the plural form of 1990 is 1990s
+The plural of calendar years does not take the apostrophe before the “s”.
+For example, the plural form of 1990 is 1990s.

 ### Title Capitalization

 We follow the title case rules from the "Chicago Manual of Style":

 - Capitalize the first and last word in a title, regardless of part of speech
-- Capitalize all nouns (baby, country, picture), pronouns (you, she, it), verbs (walk, think, dream), adjectives (sweet, large, perfect), adverbs (immediately, quietly), and subordinating conjunctions (as, because, although)
+- Capitalize all nouns (app, encryption, package), pronouns (you, she, it), verbs (analyze, compile, inspect), adjectives (active, insecure, weak), adverbs (immediately, quietly), and subordinating conjunctions (as, because, although)
 - Lowercase “to” as part of an infinitive
 - Lowercase all articles (a, the), prepositions (to, at, in, with), and coordinating conjunctions (and, but, or)

-When in doubt, you can verify proper capitalization on [www.titlecapitalization.com](http://www.titlecapitalization.com/).
+When in doubt, you can verify proper capitalization on [https://titlecaseconverter.com/](https://titlecaseconverter.com/).

 ### Standardization